AlanWei/react-acl-router/README.md

-# react-acl
+# react-acl-router
-Access Control Module for React Applications
+Router with Access Control for React Applications